Posted by Dr. Julian De Silva | June 26th, 2023

 A facelift and neck lift can help you look younger by smoothing out wrinkles and fine lines.

-But remember, while they make you look younger, they don’t stop the aging process.
+But remember, while they make you look younger, they don’t stop the ageing process.

 I’ll review your medical history, assess your face, and discuss any risks.
 The best candidates usually have some skin laxity on their face and neck.
 Most patients are over 40, but younger people can also get it done.